|Q4 2013 Investor Presentation||1.4 MB|

 250 Royall St

 Note to Investors

-This press release contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the “Securities Act”), and Section 21E of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), including statements, without limitation, regarding our expectations, beliefs, intentions or strategies regarding the future.
+This press release contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the “Securities Act”), and Section 21E of the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
+Such statements include, without limitation, statements regarding our expectations, beliefs, intentions or strategies regarding the future.
 We intend that such forward-looking statements be subject to the safe-harbor provided by the Private Securities Litigation Reform Act of 1995.
-The forward-looking information is based upon current information and expectations regarding TASER International.
+The forward-looking information is based upon current information and expectations regarding TASER International, Inc..
 These estimates and statements speak only as of the date on which they are made, are not guarantees of future performance, and involve certain risks, uncertainties and assumptions that are difficult to predict.
 Therefore, actual outcomes and results could materially differ from what is expressed, implied, or forecasted in such forward-looking statements.